 It doesn’t matter what you look like, confidence really does show on people and that can be very attractive.
 There are different ways people make themselves feel happy and confident.
 I have met so many people, doesn’t matter what they look like or how they are dressed, but I can tell when they are content with themselves and I admire that.
 I myself wish I could always feel that way, it depends where I’m going, what I’m doing, but maybe I’ll wear something that makes me feel good to boost my confidence, (for example).
-It’s obviously not just what you wear to make urself feel good, every person is different… You should take pride in the fact you are pretty , and that in itself should boost your self esteem and trust me it really will shine out from in!posted almost 5 years ago
+It’s obviously not just what you wear to make urself feel good, every person is different… You should take pride in the fact you are pretty , and that in itself should boost your self esteem and trust me it really will shine out from in!posted over 5 years ago

 I’m told I come across as a confident person, but I’m actually really anxious lol XD I just try to smile all the time and say hello to people.